 It can take several weeks or months for a piece of evergreen content to gain prominence in the search rankings.
 The key is to identify and track the right key performance indicators (KPIs) so that you can gauge how you’re doing.

 Over time, you’ll be able to see which pieces of content perform best and which promotional activities move the needle.

 Finally, while you really shouldn’t have to ever rewrite or replace a piece of evergreen content, there may come a time when you need to refresh a piece.
 This may happen every few years as big trends change and new movements occur.

 We’d recommend skimming through each of your evergreen pieces every year or two to identify any areas that need to be addressed.
 This should only take several minutes.

-Once you have an impressive piece of evergreen content sitting in your marketing vault, it’s time to maximize value through strategic promotion.
+Once you have an impressive piece of evergreen content sitting in your marketing vault, it’s time to maximize value through strategic content promotion.
 And while this article is mainly focused on creating content, we’ll give you a few helpful promotional tips to get started:

 You can only do so much self-promotion on your own.
 The real key to having your evergreen content be a successful source of exposure and lead generation is to get other people, blogs, and companies to share your content as a helpful resource.
 And you can set yourself up for this by making your content easy to share.

 The easiest way to do this is by including social links and calls-to-action to share the post on specific platforms.
 Almost every blogging platform has a feature where you can include social media icons at the top or bottom of your post.